Looking for examples of past Honors Theses? Click here.

 The following steps have been developed to assist students in the Thesis/Project process.

 - The student should attend the Thesis/Project Meeting in the spring semester of their freshman year or fall semester of their sophomore year.
 Any COEHP Honors students seeking more information are welcome to attend.
-The next meeting will take place in September 2019.
+The next meeting will take place on September 17, 2019 from 4:30-5:30pm in GRAD 343.

 - The student should identify a faculty member whose area of expertise/research is of interest to the honors student.